jhaabhijeet864/Observo/README.md

 <p align="center">
   <b>Welcome to <strong>VISTA</strong></b> — an advanced, high-performance AI model designed for <b>object detection</b> with unparalleled precision.
-  Inspired by the vast complexity and endless wonder of space exploration, Observo brings cutting-edge computer vision capabilities to your fingertips. 🌌
+  Inspired by the vast complexity and endless wonder of space exploration, VISTA brings cutting-edge computer vision capabilities to your fingertips. 🌌
 </p>

 ---